 There’s something magical about indie games.
-They are often made by people who have to make up for a lack of endorsement with creativity and originality.
+They are often made by people with low budgets that have to rely on creativity and originality in order to overcome a lack of financial backing.

 The spell system of Magicka, the time rewind in Braid, and Fez‘s world are all products of a type of creativity, passion, and dedication that is relatively abundant in indie titles.

-As someone who loves the Switch and Indie Games, I decided to recommend the best 50 indie games on Switch.
-Although this is just my opinion, chances are you will find something that intrigues you enough for you to give it a shot.
+As someone who loves the Switch and indie games, I decided to round up a massive list of my 50 favorite Switch indie games.
+Although this is just my opinion, you’ll be certain to find something new to enjoy.

 50. Goat Simulator